aish1698/Final-Year-Project-CS-892-Group-11/README.md

   + cd backend to enter into the backend folder
   + nodemon server to start the nodemon server
   + mongod to start the mongoDB shell
+# Development server
+Run ng serve for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.